Choosing between Vertical and Horizontal Roof systems:

 3. Our knowledge of local codes is very extensive.
 We can help you understand what does and does not require a permit and advise you of the possible issues that may arise should you choose to not get a permit on certain buildings.
 Don't be fooled by other dealers claiming these are temporary structures.
 That may be true in some areas of the country, but in most areas of the NW where we build, temporary means it's up for 2 weeks or less.

-4. We can offer in house site prep services and concrete for any of the buildings we sell!!
+4. We can offer in house site prep services and concrete locally for any of the buildings we sell!!

-5. We are a small family-owned business that's been right here in Western WA since day 1 and we truly appreciate our customers and know your happiness is the key to our success.
+5. We are a small family-owned business that's been right here in Western WA since day one and we truly appreciate our customers and know your happiness is the key to our success.
 Your complete satisfaction from start to finish and beyond is always our top priority.
 Our main business is repeat and referrals for a reason.

 6. We offer 100's of choices from 3 different manufacturers in Washington, Oregon and Idaho and we will help you choose the best one to suit your specific needs.
 We have lower cost options as well as the highest quality standard options on the market.